AntoniosBarotsis/Rss2Email/README.md

 ## Why is this so Slow?

-Currently, the RSS feeds are downloaded in a sequential, blocking manner as they are only small text files and should thus not take too long (plus this is not supposed to run that often but rather something like once a week or so).
+Currently, the RSS feeds are downloaded in a sequential, blocking, non-concurrent manner as they are only small text files and should thus not take too long (plus this is not supposed to run that often but rather something like once a week or so).

 If you find yourself either using a *lot* of RSS feeds or really big ones somehow, do give me a heads up by submitting an issue and I'll do what I can to make this faster.
 As of now, there is no reason to do that.
-That said, I might randomly decide to do this regardless.
+*That said, I might randomly decide to do this regardless*.

 ## Contributing